MrWeez/LinkDeck/README.md

    ```sh
    nginx -t && systemctl restart nginx
    ```
-8. Acces your LinkDeak at `http://YOUR.DOMAIN.HERE`
+8. Acces your LinkDeck at `http://YOUR.DOMAIN.HERE`

 ## License